nolanlawson/vdom-as-json/README.md

 vdom-as-json [![Build Status](https://travis-ci.org/nolanlawson/vdom-as-json.svg)](https://travis-ci.org/nolanlawson/vdom-as-json) [![Coverage Status](https://coveralls.io/repos/nolanlawson/vdom-as-json/badge.svg?branch=master&service=github)](https://coveralls.io/github/nolanlawson/vdom-as-json?branch=master)
 ----

 Convert [virtual-dom](https://github.com/Matt-Esch/virtual-dom) objects to and from JSON.
-Designed for generating patches on the server or in a web worker and then sending that to the client.
-Can convert virtual trees, nodes, and patches.
+Designed for generating virtual nodes on the server or in a web worker and then sending that to the client.

+This lib can serialize both nodes and patches, but the patch JSON is a bit big due to the underlying `VirtualPatch` structure.
+For a more efficient patch serialization algorithm, check out [vdom-serialized-patch](https://github.com/nolanlawson/vdom-serialized-patch).

 Install
 ---